nar3n12/ARportal-Autism-museum/README.md

 # ARportal-Autism-museum

-A 3 room AR portal based museum filled with information about Autism Spectrum Disorder.
+A 3 room AR portal (ARCore based) museum filled with information about Autism Spectrum Disorder.